-PGE’s Power Systems 102 Seminar provides a look at generation, capacitor banks, reactor banks, underfrequency, DC systems, distribution protection and communication systems.
-Although PGE Power Systems 101 is a preferred prerequisite, PGE Power Systems 102 is a stand-alone class.
+Power Systems 102 seminar provides a look at generation, capacitor banks, reactor banks, underfrequency, DC systems, distribution protection and communication systems.

-PGE’s Power Systems 103 Seminar is geared toward answering fundamental questions about Field Commissioning of Protection and Control Equipment.
+Power Systems 103 Seminar is geared toward answering fundamental questions about Field Commissioning of Protection and Control Equipment.
 This class is beneficial for hands-on field technicians, new protection & control engineers and other utility company staff that want to know more about field testing.
-This class assumes a knowledge of topics covered in Power Systems 101 and Power Systems 102.

 Each course has been designed as a stand alone course.
-All courses have been approved by the Florida Board of Professional Engineers for professional development hours and is led by a team of professional degreed electrical engineers and subject matter experts, committed to providing attendees with a high quality learning experience.
-Power Systems 101, 102 and 103 have been approved for 32 professional development hours; Power Systems 104 has been approved for 24.
+All courses have been approved by the Florida Board of Professional Engineers for continuing education hours and is led by a team of professional degreed electrical engineers and subject matter experts, committed to providing attendees with a high quality learning experience.
+Power Systems 101, 102 and 103 have been approved for 32 continuing education hours; Power Systems 104 has been approved for 24.

-Each participant completing the course successfully will earn PDHs.
-For attendees seeking PE credits for other states, please check your state's PDH regulations or contact us for more information.
-A certificate of completion, showing the accumulated PDHs earned, will be provided at the end of the course.
+For attendees seeking PE credits for other states, please check your state's regulations or contact us for more information.
+A certificate of completion, showing the accumulated hours earned, will be provided at the end of the course.

 For more information, please contact: [email protected]

-The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for professional development hours.
-Power Systems 101, 102, and 103 have been approved for 32 professional development hours; Power Systems 104 has been approved for 24.
-For attendees seeking PE credits for other states, please check your state’s PDH regulations.
+The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for continuing education hours.
+Power Systems 101, 102, and 103 have been approved for 32 continuing education hours; Power Systems 104 has been approved for 24.
+For attendees seeking PE credits for other states, please check your state’s CEH regulations.